Query Monitoring

 Scripting

 You can run your own scripts whenever a detection fires — for example, to post an announcement, notify an external service, or run extra cleanup before the server is restarted.
+You can also run a script on every query check, not just when something is wrong — see Run a script on every query.

 Events